rishvanth-kp/its_a_scam/doc/content/parse_wt.md

 1. It acts as the sample barcode, where each sample is assigned one or more barcodes.
-The sample barcodes are based on the wells to which the sample was added to it the first round of barcoding.
+The sample barcodes are based on the wells to which the sample was added in the first round of barcoding.
 2. Within each sample it functions as a standard cell barcode.
 3. Each cell contains two different barcode sequences: one for fragments starting at the 3' end (using a ploy-T primer) and another for fragments